-- ADS-5102 (amantadine controlled-release) from Adamas Pharmaceuticals is now the most advanced PD-LID treatment in development and is designed to address the limitations of immediate-release amantadine by increasing its plasma concentration.
+• ADS-5102 (amantadine controlled-release) from Adamas Pharmaceuticals is now the most advanced PD-LID treatment in development and is designed to address the limitations of immediate-release amantadine by increasing its plasma concentration.
 Amantadine is considered a weak therapy for Parkinson's disease.
 Based on positive phase II/III "EASED" trial results in PD-LID, the compound is now in phase III development.
 On positive results, Adamas plans to file an NDA in 2016, with ADS-5102 potentially becoming the first approved treatment for PD-LID.
-In April 2015 the FDA granted ADS-5102 orphan drug designation for treating PD-LID, thereby recognizing PD-LID as an orphan indication for the first time. - Eltoprazine (5HT1a/1b partial agonist) from Amarantus BioScience is a small molecule drug, which reported positive results in a phase IIa POC in 22 patients with PD-LID in 2012.
-Management targets USD 750 mn peak sales for PD-LID in the US alone (we are more conservative with our dipraglurant IR PD-LID forecast of USD 460 mn in the US).
+In April 2015 the FDA granted ADS-5102 orphan drug designation for treating PD-LID, thereby recognizing PD-LID as an orphan indication for the first time.

+- Eltoprazine (5HT1a/1b partial agonist) from Amarantus BioScience is a small molecule drug, which is enrolling patients in a phase IIb dosing trial with results due in 2016.
+Management targets USD 750 mn peak sales for PD-LID in the US alone (we are more conservative with our dipraglurant IR PD-LID forecast of USD 460 mn in the US) and has applied for orphan drug designation in the US.
 Eltoprazine is also being evaluated in a number of other neurology-focused indications including ADHD (attention deficit hyperactivity disorder) and cognition. - AVP-923 (dextromethorphan/quinidine) from Avanir Pharmaceuticals is a fixed dose combination therapy that started enrolling 16 patients with PD-LID in a phase IIa POC trial in 2013.
-AVP-923's lead indication is agitation in patients with Alzheimer's disease.
+AVP-923's lead indication is agitation in patients with Alzheimer's disease (in phase III).
 AVP-923 use may be limited due to certain cardiovascular risks and drug interactions.
 In 2014, Otsuka Pharmaceutical acquired Avanir for USD 3.5 bn. - AQW051 (alpha7 nicotinic receptor) from Novartis has shown promise in pre-clinical animal models of PD-LID in MPTP monkeys.
 This compound may be the follow-up of Novartis' mavoglurant (AFQ056), also an mGluR5 NAM like dipraglurant that was discontinued in PD-LID in 2014 due to the lack of efficacy.
 No safety concerns were reported.